jmfoster/online_course_mapping/README.md

 # ASSETT Reach visualizations
-Visualizations for analysis of ASSETT program's reach and impact on the University of Colorado Boulder
+Visualizations for analysis of the [Arts & Sciences Support of Education Through Technology (ASSETT)](https://www.colorado.edu/assett/) program's reach and impact on the University of Colorado Boulder.

 # Event Participiation